This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 I completely feel that if you both live in the house then you should share responsibilities.
 This is regardless if you are a millennial or another generation.
 I know some may say that if you are a stay-at-home mom or dad that they don’t work they should have more household responsibilities.
 Think about that statement again, please.
 They are caring for your child which includes cooking, clothing, cleaning, and more.
 Taking care of a little human, educating, entertaining, and more is very exhausting.

-As you know I am a full-time employee, mom, wife, blogger, and Norwex Independent Sales Consultant.
+As you know I am a full-time employee, mom, wife, and blogger.
 My husband is also a full-time employee with the government.
 We should share more responsibilities, but his commute outweighs mine since I work from home.
 I can tackle a lot of things before he gets home so we can spend quality time as a family.

 Why are parents spending more time with their children?